Key Takeaways

 - Flag one wild card channel you’ll test this quarter

 Keep your focus tight.
-The brands making waves in 2025 aren’t everywhere—they’re exactly where they need to be, and they own it.
+The brands making waves aren’t everywhere—they’re exactly where they need to be, and they own it.

 Develop Compelling and Consistent Messaging